GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-bionemo/pretraining/README.md

 k delete -k pretraining/
 ```

+> NOTE:
-**Note**: This cluster can be used for fine-tuning.
+> This cluster can be used for fine-tuning.
 Feel free to skip the next step if you want to reuse it.

 2. To delete the cluster